Common QuestionsMy common-law partner died. What legal issues do I need to know about?

-- Common Law Relationships: What Happens When Your Partner Dies, from the Canadian Bar Association BC Branch, covers issues such as pension and survivor benefits, your rights and the rights of any children from the relationship, as well as custody and guardianship of the children.
+- Common Law Relationships: What Happens When Your Spouse Dies, from the Canadian Bar Association BC Branch, covers issues such as pension and survivor benefits, your rights and the rights of any children from the relationship, as well as custody and guardianship of the children.

 - If Your Common-Law Partner Dies, from the Legal Services Society, provides an overview of issues such as bank accounts, inheritance rights, and pension benefits.